energicryptocurrency/go-energi/swarm/README.md

 Confirm that it is up and running by pointing your browser to http://localhost:8500

-### Ethereum Name Service resolution
+### Energi Name Service resolution

-The Ethereum Name Service is the Ethereum equivalent of DNS in the classic web.
-In order to use ENS to resolve names to Swarm content hashes (e.g. `bzz://theswarm.eth`), `swarm` has to connect to a `geth` instance, which is synced with the Ethereum mainnet.
+The Energi Name Service is the Energi equivalent of DNS in the classic web.
+In order to use ENS to resolve names to Swarm content hashes (e.g. `bzz://theswarm.eth`), `swarm` has to connect to a `energi3` instance, which is synced with the Energi mainnet.
 This is done using the `--ens-api` flag.

     swarm --bzzaccount <your-account-here> \
-          --ens-api '$HOME/.ethereum/geth.ipc'
+          --ens-api '$HOME/.ethereum/energi3.ipc'

     # in our example

     swarm --bzzaccount 2f1cd699b0bf461dcfbf0098ad8f5587b038f0f1 \
-          --ens-api '$HOME/.ethereum/geth.ipc'
+          --ens-api '$HOME/.ethereum/energi3.ipc'

 For more information on usage, features or command line flags, please consult the Documentation.